trevormcgrath/TP-Grunt-SCSS-Project/README.md

 We're almost there!
 So take a deep breath, refocus, and bear with me.
 First, you need to create and figure 2 things: your package.json file, and your gruntfile.js file.

 Your package.json file is meta-data about your project, like the name, version number, but more importantly, the plugins necessary to make your gruntfile.js work.
-There's a couple of different ways of creating and setting up your package.json file, but since we're lazy, just create a new file in your text editor, name it package.json, and copy and paste the following:
+There's a couple of different ways of creating and setting up your package.json file, but since we're lazy, just create a new file in your text editor, name it package.json, and copy and paste the code from the package.json I made for this project.

-`{
-  "name": "Your-Project-Name-Here",  <br / >
-  "version": "0.0.1",  <br / >
-  "author": "Your Name",  <br / >
-  "license": "MIT",  <br / >
-  "devDependencies": {  <br / >
-  	"grunt": "^0.4.5",  <br / >
-  	"grunt-contrib-sass": "^1.0.0",  <br / >
-  	"grunt-contrib-uglify": "^1.0.0",  <br / >
-  	"grunt-contrib-watch": "^1.0.0",  <br / >
-  	"jit-grunt": "^0.10.0",  <br / >
-  	"matchdep": "~0.1.2"  <br / >
-  }  <br / >
-}`